DHTMLX/gantt-docs/data/desktop/undo_redo.md

 By default, it's possible to undo 10 actions.

-You can also specify the entities that the undo operation will be aplied for in the api/gantt_undo_types_config.md parameter:
+You can also specify the entities that the undo operation will be applied for in the api/gantt_undo_types_config.md parameter:

 ~~~js
 gantt.config.undo_types = {